 Successful completion of these courses is based on participation in collaborative activities with teachers from around the world.
 Discussions and activities each week are in groups.
 You don't need to be online at a particular time of day for our online courses, but we recommend that teachers access the courses every day.
 Participants who complete key weekly activities and engage fully in discussions throughout the course will receive a certificate.
 Tutors will mark activities completed in the week that they are set.
 To help you manage your time and aid collaboration, we provide clear guidelines so you know which days to carry out the activities for each week.

 Online Introductory courses are 5 weeks long and teachers should expect to spend 3 - 5 hours per week on the course.

 Find out more about what to expect from a Cambridge International online course.

-For online Introductory courses running from September onwards, we are offering a 20% early bird discount.
+We are offering a 20% early bird discount for online Introductory courses.
 To benefit from this discount book on or before:

 Bookings made after these dates will be charged at the full registration fee.
 To book your place, please use the links below.